 We are far from perfect in this regard.
-And we constantly struggle with creating clear expectations for staff members in projects that are highly unpredictable in how they may turn out creating impact.
-But when in doubt, we fall back onto our company purpose – which is putting poverty into museums.
+And we constantly struggle with creating clear expectations for staff members in projects that are highly unpredictable.
+But when in doubt, we fall back onto our company purpose – which is putting poverty into a museum.

-As much as we praise this construct, it is important to consider some of the problems with this trendy corporate management framework.
+As much as we praise this construct, it is important to consider some of the problems with such a ‘trendy’ corporate management framework.
 It is causing turbulence in Zappos for example.

-It turns out that humans actually respond positively to the feeling of being supported from leadersAnd in seeking strong guidance, we tend to operate highly empotional.
-Without clear process on what is expected, without a topic leader or senior expert to guide us, we start feeling lost and stress levels rise to a level that can cause paralysis.
-If that happens, he system ends up failing at its core purpose – to make us feel appreciated in the workplace.
+It turns out that humans actually respond positively to the feeling of being supported by leaders.
+Without clear processes or expectations, without a topic leader or senior expert to guide us, we start feeling lost and stress levels rise to a level that can cause paralysis.
+If that happens, the system ends up failing at its core purpose – to make us feel appreciated in the workplace.

 The 3As: Creating enough Alignment to allow for Autonomy and minimize Anxiety

 When we start a new project, we put a lot of effort into the team kickoff.
-This includes backgrounds to the project, objectives and deliverables for the project and each individual person, input on how the project plays into our larger vision and mission and details about administrative topics, including platforms and tools for collaboration during the project.
-Last-but-not-least, it includes metrics for success.
+This includes background, objectives and deliverables for the project and each individual person, input on how the project plays into our larger vision and details about administrative topics, including platforms and tools for collaboration.
+Last but not least, it includes metrics for success.
 There is lots to be said about choosing the right metrics – and it may be a good topic for a later blog post.
 In general, we have KPIs for each project along the lines of impact created, health of the relationships with our partners and financial sustainability for each project.